Ready to join Land One? Great! Here’s how it works:

 - A letter of intent stating why you are interested in the Land One program and how you will contribute to the Land One community (no more than 500 words)

-Applications open in early 2021.
+Applications open in spring 2022.
 Please check this website for updates.
 If you have any questions, please contact us.

 Frequently Asked Questions